Architecture

 Docker

-An embedded Docker engine alongside Linux machines in the OrbStack VM.
-This allows you to run Docker containers and Linux machines at the same time with low resource usage.
-It also enables powerful features, such as connecting between Docker and Linux machines.
+A Docker engine runs alongside Linux machines in the OrbStack VM.
+This allows you to run containers and machines at the same time with low resource usage.

 Linux machines